XanaduAI/strawberryfields/doc/algorithms/quantum_neural_network.rst

 :html:`<br>`

-These layers can then be composed to form a quantum neural network (see :cite:`killoran2018continuous` to understand how to vary the network width).
+These layers can then be composed to form a quantum neural network.
+The width of the network can also be varied between layers :cite:`killoran2018continuous`.

 Let's see how the quantum layer can embed the transformation :math:`\mathcal{L}(\mathbf{x}) = \varphi (W \mathbf{x} + \mathbf{b})` of a classical neural network layer.
 Suppose :math:`N`-dimensional data is encoded in position eigenstates so that